 First, go to my.nmsu.edu and log in with your NMSU username and password.
 Click on the “Student” tab and then “Registration” from the list.
 Choose the semester (term) from the dropdown box.

-From the next screen, you can register for classes, view your course schedule including where any face-to-face classes will be, and view when you can register for the upcoming semester.
+From the next screen, you can register for classes, view your course schedule including where/when any face-to-face classes will be, and view when you can register for the upcoming semester.

 How do I register for classes?